 Business Account Identifiers

-In MYOB Advanced, business accounts are used to store information related to customers, vendors, and employees, as well as similar information about your organization's companies and branches (this information is used on outgoing documents).
-MYOB Advanced gives you flexibility in configuring identifiers for these business accounts, as described in this article.
+In MYOB Acumatica, business accounts are used to store information related to customers, vendors, and employees, as well as similar information about your organization's companies and branches (this information is used on outgoing documents).
+MYOB Acumatica gives you flexibility in configuring identifiers for these business accounts, as described in this article.
 If needed, you can use similar but distinct identifiers for customers, vendors, and employees.

 The same business can be both your customer and your vendor, with a separate identifier for each capacity.
 Also, customers and vendors can be organized into a hierarchy that reflects their actual business relationships.